This post may contain affiliate links. Please see my disclosure policy for details.

 Lunch at Karim’s

-This is actually how I discovered Karim’s and I’ve been going back ever since.
+My cycle tour was actually how I discovered Karim’s and I’ve been going back ever since.

 Featured on the BBC and Lonely Planet, Karim’s is voted one of the best restaurants in all of Asia.

-It’s like naan bread, but its puffy and it’s the size of your head!
+It’s like naan bread, but it’s puffy and it’s the size of your head!
 It’s also super cheap and has a good hygiene rating – even if the streets around it look foul.

 After lunch, head into the biggest mosque in all of India.
 It’s absolutely humungous!